ThursdayChurch/styleguide.thursdaychurch.org/style-guide.md

 Suite 101
 Fresno, CA 93711

+#### Email
+Use all lowercase for email addresses.
+*johndoe@northpointe.org*

+Never publish personal email addresses.
+Email should only be publicized for direct and personal contact.
+Call to action requests (i.e. RSVP, Register) should use a form.

+#### Telephone numbers
+Use (559) 650-2000 ext.
+213

+Note: Never publish personal phone numbers.
+Always use a NorthPointe phone number and extension.

+#### Times
+Use numerals and am or pm without a space.
+Don’t use minutes for on-the hour times. *7am 10:30pm* Use a hyphen between times to indicate a time period.
+7am-10:30pm
+7-10am

+#### Web Addresses
+Always lowercase, never use www
+*northpointe.org*

+### Grammar and Punctuation

+#### Abbreviations and acronyms
+If there's a chance a reader won't recognize an abbreviation or acronym, spell it out the first time.
+If the abbreviation is more common than the long form, then use the short form (DVD)
+*Never use NPCC*

 #### Ampersands
 Don't use them.

 #### Capitalization
 Use common sense.
 When in doubt, don't capitalize.
 All caps is like yelling, just say no. Do *not* capitalize these words: website, internet, online, email.
-Capitalize pronouns when referencing God. *Examples: Creator,God, Father, Holy Sprit, He, Him*
+Capitalize pronouns when referencing God. *Examples: Creator, God, Father, Holy Sprit, He, Him*

 #### Commas
 Use the oxford or serial comma.